Practical tips for you

 Can I go on a holiday to the Netherlands?

 The Netherlands is not yet open to visitors from every country.
 As of the 15th of August, the UK has added the Netherlands to the No Fly List.
 Only essential travel is allowed.
 If you do visit our country, a 14 day quarantine afterwards will be mandatory.
 Unfortunately travelers from the United States are not yet allowed into the Netherlands, among other countries.
 It goes without saying that we hope to welcome you once again at a later stage.
 In the mean time, check out our inspiration articles about the Netherlands.
 We have collected a number of practical travel tips for visitors from the UK and other high-risk EU member states.

 Safe explorations in the Netherlands

-Did you know that our country is full of fantastic undiscovered places?
-Enjoy, explore and travel around, but be safe.
+Limit your travel movements.
 Check the important rules and comply with local instructions.
 We can all be safe together.
 The main measure is social distancing, with everybody staying 1.5 meters away from other people.
 It is better to stay away from busy places and crowds; instead seek out the water or rent a bicycle and go for a fabulous day tour.
 You can also go out in the late afternoon or rather get up early.
 If you are somewhere and crowds are gathering, be wise and seek out a quieter spot or go back to your holiday accommodations.
 Visit Holland.com and discover less well-known places and activities in the Netherlands.

 - Avoid crowds